vifair22/iisnodeRedux/README.md

 Unfortunately it looks like neither of these projects are maintained anymore.
 I created this repo so I can maintain this for my personal projects as well as my work projects.

 All copyright credit goes to its respective owners.
 Please see the LICENSE.txt file for more info.
-For copyright disputes please reach out to me.

 ## Goals of this fork
 - Make sure iisnode remains compatible with the latest versions of Node.js and IIS/AZURE.